 The North Face has been in the game of outdoor clothing since the 1960’s.
 Founder, Douglas Tompkins being dissatisfied with hiking jackets at the time decided he could do better and The North Face was born.
 For this reason their products are usually well thought out and not too far off base.

 On the flip side, however, they’ve managed to wiggle their way into being one of the most widely recognized names in the industry and often charge a premium for products which may not truly be the best performers.

 The Men’s Carto Jacket is a 3-1 ski/snowboard jacket that continues this tradition of quality gear and is the culmination of everything they have learned over the last 50 years.

 You’ll pay a decent price for the name brand and for the “breathable” HyVent fabric (North Face’s in-house fabric) but when you wear the jacket you will understand why it cost a little more than other jackets.

-The breathable HyVent 2L shell when paired with their “Heatseeker” insulated liner almost guarantees you will stay warm on the coldest of days.
+The breathable HyVent 2L shell when paired with their “Heatseeker” insulated liner makes it one of the warmest ski jackets available so you will stay warm even on the coldest of days.